 Pop Smoke’s “Meet The Woo Vol. 2” looks to take Brooklyn drill music to the next level.

-“Sweetheart” is probably Meet The Woo Vol. 2’s most unique track… AND IT REALLY ISN’T ALL THAT UNIQUE!
-On it, you get both a forgettable verse and an extremely melodic hook by Pop Smoke, plus a ferocious verse by featured guest Fivio Foreign in which he comes across as deranged and ruthless.
+On “Sweetheart,” you get both a forgettable verse and an extremely melodic hook by Pop Smoke.
+You also get a ferocious verse from featured guest Fivio Foreign in which he comes across as deranged and ruthless.
 To make a long story short, “Sweetheart” sounds like a serial killer anthem.

 4. ARMED N DANGEROUS